Builderscrack.co.nz

-Builderscrack.co.nz is a New Zealand based website that provides an internet marketplace where homeowners may post jobs, and where builders and tradespeople can chase jobs, provide quotes and win work.
+Builderscrack.co.nz is a New Zealand based website that provides an internet marketplace where homeowners may post jobs, and where builders and tradespeople can bid for jobs, provide quotes and win work.
 Homeowners then rate tradespeople on how well they complete the job.

 Concept

-Builderscrack.co.nz is a website where homeowners post jobs, giving the necessary details of the work they need completed, and the tradespeople quote to get the respective work done.
-A user rating and review system is provided to keep track of the reputation of the service providers, allowing the homeowners the ability to make their decision on factors other than solely price, and providing an incentive for tradespeople to do a good job.
+Builderscrack.co.nz is a website where homeowners post jobs, giving the necessary details of the work they need completed, and the tradespeople submit quotes to get the respective work done.
+A user rating and review system is provided to keep track of the reputation of the service providers, allowing the homeowners to make their decision on factors other than solely price, and providing an incentive for tradespeople to do a good job.
 A cost-estimating tool can give a rough estimate to the prospective clients for their building, renovation or repair work before getting a quote.

 Registration (required) is free for both homeowners and tradespeople.
-The winning bid is subject to a transaction based tiered fee structure (up to the lesser of 5% or $250), the cost of which is borne by the tradesperson.
+The winning bid is subject to a transaction based fee, the cost of which is borne by the tradesperson.
 For the providers there is available an optional account upgrade ("Builderscrack Pro") for a quarterly or annual fee, which enables several additional features: customized webpage, the possibility to chase more jobs in the same time and to appear at the top of the job chaselist, and also a 30% discount on the job-winning service fee.

 The website developed as an internet market primarily for trade service related jobs in New Zealand.
 Occasionally, there appear job requests from abroad, like the one featured by the New Zealand television in 2009 (a New Zealander, dissatisfied by the service of the local French tradesmen, hired through Builderscrack several New Zealand tradesmen, out of over 100 applicants, to renovate a 16th-century house in France).